MegaMan501/Supplement-Instructions-For-COSC-1436/README.md

 # Supplement-Instructions-For-COSC-1436
-This Repository is for COSC
+This Repository is for Mr. Atkinson COSC 1436.

 ## Purpose
 The purpose of this repository is to help Supplement Instruction